serenagrl/ansible-kubernetes/README.md

 # Kubernetes Lab on Hyper-V
-A collection of Ansible playbooks and roles to provision a bare-metal Kubernetes cluster on Hyper-V, either for testing/learning purposes or SIT environments.
+A collection of Ansible playbooks and roles to provision a bare-metal Kubernetes cluster for on-premise Hyper-V, either for testing/learning purposes or SIT/Proof-of-Concept environments.
 These playbooks and add-ons were tailored to my working environment and were not intended to be an all-purpose "installer" for Kubernetes.
 Therefore, please feel free to customize them as you see fit.

 ## Quick Notes
+* Playbooks are tested on **Windows 11** and **Windows Server 2022** Hyper-V hosts.
-* Playbooks are tested on **Ubuntu 22.04** and **Red Hat 9.3** Linux.
+* Playbooks can provision VMs for **Ubuntu 22.04** or **Red Hat 9.3** Linux.
-* Playbooks are defaulted to setup a DNS server, 2 HAProxy load balancers and 3 control-plane VMs.
+* Playbooks default to setup a DNS server, 2 HAProxy load balancers and 3 control-plane VMs.
-* The Kubernetes cluster uses **Containerd** as container runtime and **Calico** as CNI.
-* Configure the IP addresses, host names and domain to your environment in the host files located in `\inventories`
 * An infrastructure service VM is dedicated to host DNS, NFS and Minio for testing purposes.
 NFS and Minio will not provision VMs by default.
+* The Kubernetes cluster uses **Containerd** as container runtime and **Calico** as CNI.
+* Configure the IP addresses, host names and domain in the host files located in `\inventories`
 * Some roles are deploying sample/example configurations only (although some may deploy production environments).
 * Add-ons may conflict with each other (i.e. Kube-Prometheus vs. Metrics Server).
 Adjust the order of installation if needed.
 * Version incompatibility may occur i.e. new Kubernetes version may break everything or some add-ons version may not be compatible with each other.
 Configure the desired versions in the `vars\main.yaml` of the role.